mix-archive/SDSSE/README.md

 As mentioned, the current implementation is a proof-of-concept prototype.To evaluate the proposed protocol, we also implement two test programs to generate synthesis datasets and run our proposed DSSE protocol over them.

 #### Dataset Size
 The source code of those test programs can be found in the root path of the project, namely `SDSSECQ.cpp` and `SDSSECQS.cpp`.
-The code in this repository inserts 1000 files with two keywords "Alice" and "Bob", deletes 100 files (10% deletion), and then executes the conjunctive query ("Alice" AND "Bob").
-To enlarge the size of dataset, one can modify the above two files by increasing the numbers of insertions/deletions or adding more keywords.
+The code in this repository inserts files with two keywords "Alice" and "Bob", deletes specific amount of the inserted files, and then executes one single keyword query ("Alice") and a conjunctive query ("Alice" AND "Bob").
+The parameters used to specify the number of insertions/deletions are set as program arguments when running those programs as shown in the above section.

 Besides, as the number of keyword-id pairs increases, we should use a larger Bloom filter to keep the XSet for conjunctive queries.
 Hence, the `MAX_DB_SIZE`, `XSET_FP`, and `XSET_HASH` in `Util
 /CommonUtil.h` should be updated accordingly.
 Note that the current parameters `MAX_DB_SIZE=100000`, `XSET_FP=0.0000001` and `XSET_HASH=20` can support conjunctive queries against a dataset with 100k keyword-id pairs with less than 10^-7 false positive rate.